EEC 116 Glossary of Technical Terms

 - flip-flop

 - A memory element.
-Often used to describe edge-triggered
+Normally used to describe only edge-triggered

 - irsim